johngodlee/geotaster_git_workshop/index.md

 ## 1. Understand version control

 Version control systems are a way of recording the changes made to a file or directory of files over time.
 This allows you to easily recall specific past versions of your files, and helps to keep track of how a file has changed over time.
 There are a few version control software packages out there, which range drastically in their complexity.
-The other notable contender to Git, which shares many similarities, is called Subversion (SVN).
+The other notable contender to Git, which shares many similarities, is called [Subversion](https://subversion.apache.org) (SVN).

-Version control softwares like Git are especially useful when you are writing computer code.
+Version control softwares like Git are especially useful for writing computer code.
 If a change you have made breaks the code, you can easily compare the code with a previous working version to find out what the problem is.
 You can then either revert completely to the previous version, or amend the current code to fix the problem.
 However, version control software can be used effectively with any plain text file.
 This means you could use it when writing prose as a `.tex` document, `.txt` or `.md` notes, `.csv` data files etc. In fact, Git can (technically) be used with any type of file, including binary files like `.docx` or `.png`, though comparing versions of these files is more difficult.

 You may be implementing some sort of _ad hoc_ version control system in your work already.
 For instance, you might have a directory full of files called `Dissertation_script_25thFeb.R`, `Dissertation_script_26thFeb.R`, `Diss_Final_FINAL_URGHHH.R`, etc..
 While this approach might work for a little while, it will inevitably lead to a directory full of tens or hundreds of files with inconsistent names and subtle differences between them, which makes it difficult to compare versions and might lead to confusion.